AfricasTalkingLtd/africastalking-node.js/README.md

 - `fetchSubscription({ shortCode, keyword, lastReceivedId })`: Fetch your premium subscription data

-  - `shortCode`: This is the premium short code mapped to your account.
+  - `shortCode`: This is the premium short code mapped to your account. `REQUIRED`
-  - `keyword`: A premium keyword under the above short code and mapped to your account.
+  - `keyword`: A premium keyword under the above short code and mapped to your account. `REQUIRED`
   - `lastReceivedId`: "This is the id of the message that you last processed".
 Defaults to `0`

 - `createSubscription({ shortCode, keyword, phoneNumber, checkoutToken })`: Create a premium subscription

-  - `shortCode`: This is the premium short code mapped to your account.
+  - `shortCode`: This is the premium short code mapped to your account. `REQUIRED`
-  - `keyword`: A premium keyword under the above short code and mapped to your account.
+  - `keyword`: A premium keyword under the above short code and mapped to your account. `REQUIRED`
-  - `phoneNumber`:  The phone number to be subscribed
+  - `phoneNumber`:  The phone number to be subscribed. `REQUIRED`
-  - `checkoutToken`: This is a token used to validate the subscription request.
+  - `checkoutToken`: This is a token used to validate the subscription request. `REQUIRED`

 For more information on: